ScottSyms/RustAISe/README.md

 [^raymond]: https://gpsd.gitlab.io/gpsd/AIVDM.html

 ## Decoding AIS
-The goal of this program is to convert an archive of raw AIS data to a JSON equivalent.
+The goal of the Rust program is to convert an archive of raw AIS data to a JSON equivalent.
 The output should preserve the original data for reprocessing if needed, but also expose some of the data in the message for filtering on load.
-Reformatting the data as JSON is a valuable step in the data engineering pipeline as it allows the datato be loaded in Pandas, a database, or further translated into a read optimized format like Apache Parquet or feather.
+Reformatting the data as JSON is a valuable step in the data engineering pipeline as it allows the data to be loaded in a dataframe, a database, or further translated into a read optimized format such as Apache Parquet.

 ```
 {